Nandyal

-Nandyal is a city and District headquarters of Nandyal district of the Indian state of Andhra Pradesh.
-It is a municipality and the headquarters of Nandyal mandal in Nandyal revenue division.
+Nandyal, commonly called as Nandyala, is a city and the district headquarters of Nandyal district of the Indian state of the Andhra Pradesh.
+It is a Municipal corporation and the headquarters of Nandyal mandal in Nandyal revenue division.

 Demographics

 In the 2011 census of India, Nandyal had a population of 211,424 making it the 13th most populous town in the state.

 Governance

 Civic administration

 Nandyal municipality was constituted in the year 1899.
 The jurisdictional area is spread over an area of 19 km2.
 Its urban agglomeration is spread over an area of 33.67 km2 which includes constituents of Nandyal municipality, out growths of Moolasagaram, Noonepalle and partial outgrowths of Udumalpuram, Ayyalur.

 Culture and tourism

 Nandyal is surrounded by nine sacred temples known as the Nava Nandi.
 Sri Yaganti Uma Maheswara Temple near Nandyal has one of the largest Nandi idols of the world.
 As per the Archaeological Survey of India, the rock grows at a rate of 1 in per 20 years.
 Nandyal District also consists of Belum Caves, Mahanandi and Srisailam.